-NEWSLETTERS: The newsletter sent through ProCare Connect and contains pertinent information about the site, the organization, and upcoming events to keep you informed.
+Newsletters: The newsletter is sent through Procare Connect and contains pertinent information about the site, the organization, and upcoming events to keep you informed.

 Please read the newsletter, it contains important and informative information.

-COMMUNICATION ACCOMMODATIONS: We strive to accommodate the written and oral communication needs of children, youth, and their families by providing or arranging for, bilingual personnel or translators when necessary.
-Staff speaks Spanish, Russian, Mandarin, Cantonese, and American Sign Language.
-We will arrange for the use of communication technology as needed, including telephone amplification, sign language services, or other communication methods for deaf or hearing impaired persons, to the extent possible.
+Communication Accommodations: We strive to accommodate the written and oral communication needs of children, youth, and their families by providing or arranging for translation in the family's preferred language when necessary.
+Staff speak a variety of languages, and the organization has access to translation assistance.
+We will arrange for the use of communication technology as needed, including telephone amplification, sign language services, or other communication methods for deaf or hearing-impaired persons, to the extent possible.
 We will provide or arrange for communication assistance for persons with special needs who have difficulty making their needs known, including considering a person's literacy level.